-www.cadencecapital.com.au/cadence-opportunities-fund.
+www.cadencecapital.com.au.

-Cadence Opportunities Fund Limited (ACN 627 359 166)
+Cadence Capital Limited (ACN 112 870 096)

 Introduction

 Corporate governance is a set of systems, policies and procedures which define the way in which a company is governed.
 It establishes the objectives of a company ensuring that the administration and management of a company is undertaken in a manner which is consistent with the interests of the Shareholders.
 Additionally, it establishes a system for monitoring and evaluating the achievement of those objectives.